Alaska airports receive $49M from feds for improvements

-The Federal Aviation Administration is beginning to allocate money to airports across the nation – including five in Alaska – for a variety of improvement projects.
+The Federal Aviation Administration is beginning to allocate money to airports across the nation – including Alaska – for a variety of improvement projects.

 A spreadsheet breaking down the projects includes $15.4 million for taxiway work at Ted Stevens Anchorage International Airport amid a $100 million runway revamp, plus an additional $4.4 million for purchasing snow-removal equipment and other improvements.
 Juneau will receive $4 million for terminal and study work.